netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 #  Module Overview

+##  Features and Augmentations

+   The "ietf-schedule" data model defines the recurrence related groupings using a modular approach.
+Basic, intermediate, and advanced representation of recurrence groupings are defined, with each reusing the previous one and adding more parameters.
+   To allow for different options, two features are defined in the data model:

+   *  "basic-recurrence-supported"
+   *  "icalendar-recurrence-supported"

+   {{features}} provides an example about how these features can be used.
+Implementations may support a basic recurrence rule or an advanced one as needed, by declaring different features.
+Whether only one or both features are supported is implementation specific and depend on specific scheduling context.

+   The groupings defined in the document can also be augmented to support specific needs.
+As an example,
+   {{augments}} demonstrates how additional parameters can be added to comply with specifc schedule needs.

+  ##  Types and Identities

    The "ietf-schedule" module (Section 7) defines the following identities:

    * "frequency-type": Characterizes the repeating interval rule of a schedule (per second, per minute, etc.).